Penn-TopGuNN/TopGuNN/README.md

 * Once you can successfully replicate my results on the 3 month betatest, you are ready to implement this on your own corpus!

-NOTE: All computation times reported reflect running our scripts on our Penn NLP servers, which use spinning disk, so your times might be even faster depending on your resources.
+NOTE: All computation times reported reflect running the scripts on our Penn NLP clusters, which use spinning disk, so times might vary slightly depending on your resources.

 ## Table of Contents